niutech/topnewsfeed/README.md

 Bookmarklet
 -----------

 Get the Top News Feed bookmarklet from the following web page.
-Drag it to your bookmarks bar, then go to any Facebook/Twitter/Google+/Instagram profile and run it.
+Drag it to your bookmarks bar, then go to any Facebook/Twitter/Google+ profile and run it.
 By clicking the settings icon on the right, you can choose how many News Feed pages will be requested.

 **[Click here to get Top News Feed](https://niutech.github.io/topnewsfeed/)**

 Note: Does not work in Twitter Search due to a lack of favorite count in posts, but it works in Twitter Profiles.

-Due to a CSP bug in Mozilla Firefox, the bookmarklet is being injected through a CSS stylesheet.
+Due to the CSP, the bookmarklet is being injected through a CSS stylesheet.